demipoet/quilibrium-guide-github/README.md

 While the `ceremonyclient` system service is not started, nothing will be shown and that is okay<br/>
 Just maintain this terminal window while you use another window to start your service (in next [Section XIII.1](#1-start-your-q-node))

-## XIII.
-Control your Q Node via service commands
+## 2. Control your Q Node via service commands
 [Return to top](#beginners-guide---how-to-setup-a-quilibrium-ceremonyclient-node)<br/>
 ### 1. Start your Q Node
 Run: